This article is part of a larger series on Business Banking.

-In addition to large commercial loans, South End Capital no longer requires tax returns or financials on SBA express loans of up to $25,000, though larger loans will still require financials.
-So, for businesses looking for easy funding with smaller SBA express loans, it’s a great choice.
+In addition to large commercial loans, South End Capital no longer requires tax returns or financials on SBA express loans of up to $25,000, although larger loans will still require financials.
+So, for businesses looking for easy funding with smaller SBA express loans, it is a great choice.

 It funds some of the largest loans on this list, with maximum loans of up to $75 million.
 Rates start as low as 5%, and loan terms go up to five years.
 Both of those will vary per loan product.

-In addition to SBA loans, South End Capital offers equipment, commercial real estate, term, and USDA loans.
+In addition to SBA loans, South End Capital offers equipment, CRE, term, and (USDA loans.
 Unlike the other options in this guide, it doesn’t offer business checking.